The Risks And Challenges During Withdrawal

 Reach out to a treatment provider for free today.

 For many, maintaining a healthy diet during withdrawal can be extremely difficult.
 As someone purges their body and mind from harmful chemicals, eating and taking vitamins can seem like an afterthought.
 Furthermore, nausea, vomiting, diarrhea, and sweating can dehydrate the individual, worsening symptoms and health.
 For example, during alcohol withdrawal, individuals can feel depressed due to the lack of dopamine they feel; getting access to food that creates natural amounts of dopamine, along with other nutrients available, can improve their mood.

 Having proper guidance with nutrition along with someone present to monitor vital signs, behaviors, and provide comfort if needed can boost trust.
 It can encourage vitality while creating positive feelings of safety associated with detox for withdrawal.

 Monitoring, Safety, And Detox During Withdrawal

-If someone who abused drugs has extreme mental health imbalances, has had thoughts of suicide or has done self-harm, he or she would benefit from detoxing in an inpatient facility.
+If someone who abused drugs has extreme mental health imbalances, has had thoughts of suicide, or has done self-harm, they would benefit from detoxing in an inpatient facility.
 The protection of the patient would remain a motivating factor in creating a safe space for recovery.
 Furthermore, enduring withdrawal for substances and experiencing depression, anxiety, or hallucinations can make matters worse.
 Since the patient is not isolated while trying to get sober, and medical staff provides around-the-clock, hands-on care, they may feel more connected and supported.
 Lastly, they are monitored, so if they attempt to hurt themselves during detox, someone can try and intervene.